-If you are someone stuck with a stubborn chunk of fat in your body and want to get it removed, this article is for you.
-Read on to know all about liposuction, specifically laser liposuction, before you take the final jump.
+If you are stuck with a stubborn chunk of fat in your body and want to get it removed, this article is for you.
+Read on to know all about laser liposuction before you take the final jump.
 Swipe up!

 How Does Laser Liposuction Work?

 Laser liposuction works by melting the fat at the target area.
 A laser of a specific wavelength is applied on the target area, which causes the fat cells to break down.
 The fat and cell debris are then removed using high-pressure vacuum with a hollow instrument called cannula.

 - Outer thighs